gapotchenko/Gapotchenko.FX/README.md

   - Windows
 - Supported CPU architectures: x86, x64, ARM, ARM64

-When Gapotchenko.FX runs on an unsupported platform, the platform-dependent functionality is automatically downgraded to the next best thing — a less optimized generic implementation.
+When Gapotchenko.FX runs on an unsupported platform, the platform-dependent functionality is automatically downgraded to the next best thing â€” a less optimized generic implementation.
 On rare occasions, `System.PlatformNotSupported` exceptions may be raised by the functionality that fully depends on a platform to deliver the correct results.